-A technology that was developed for use in outer space may now help zap dirt and allergens in your home.
+A technology developed for use in outer space may help zap your home’s dirt and allergens.

 That’s good news for homeowners because this technology is being used to keep today’s durable stain-resistant rugs cleaner and help them last even longer.

-Vacuums and wet-cleaning equipment that you buy or rent can remove loose soil, spots and spills.
+Vacuums and wet-cleaning equipment you buy or rent can remove loose soil, spots, and spills.
 But even with this type of regular cleaning, soil builds up.

-Proper carpet care requires periodic deep cleaning, preferably every 12 to 18 months, to remove trapped soil and residues, say experts.
-Professionals using portable extractors and equipment mounted in service vans do this type of cleaning.
-Your carpet warranty may require such periodic cleaning.
+Proper carpet care requires periodic deep cleaning, preferably every 12 to 18 months, to remove trapped soil and residues, say, experts.
+Professionals using portable extractors and equipment mounted in service vans do this cleaning.
+Your carpet warranty may require periodic cleaning.

 Not all cleaning equipment and solutions clean equally well.
 Independent testing shows that various cleaning detergents and spot removers clean no better than water.

-These cleaning products can leave a sticky residue that attracts soil back to the carpet, degrading carpet appearance.
+These cleaning products can leave a sticky residue that attracts soil back to the carpet, degrading the carpet’s appearance.
 There are also vast differences in the soil removal capability of carpet cleaning equipment, especially extractors.

 Seal of Approval